Buffalo Park Trail Route Guide

 Hiking Route Highlights

-The main feature of the view from Buffalo Park Trail is Elden Mountain.
-Standing at 2,835 m of elevation with 372 m of prominence, Elden Mountain was named for John Elden, one of the earliest settlers of the Flagstaff area.
-He established a homestead near the mountain’s base in the 19th century.
-The mountain, which is part of the San Francisco volcanic field, is a prominent feature from many parts of the city.
+The defining feature of Buffalo Park Flagstaff is the view of Elden Mountain.
+Rising to 2,835 m with 372 m of prominence, Elden Mountain dominates the skyline.
+It was named after John Elden, one of Flagstaff’s earliest settlers, and is part of the San Francisco volcanic field.

 Frequently Asked Questions